Wim0/openai-quickstart-node/README.md

-# openai-quickstart-node
+# for the hackaton
-Node.js example app from the OpenAI API quickstart tutorial
+app with the open ai api for lablab